Chevrotain/chevrotain/packages/chevrotain/benchmark_web/README.md

 However, if there have been many changes since the last release, it may have more chance to compare between the master branch and the new upcoming changes.

-This can be accomplished by building and bundling `chevrotain.js` from master and the modifying [options.js](./parsers/options.js) so the "latest" mode will load the locally built bundle instead of the last one released to npmjs (via unpkg.com).
+This can be accomplished by building and bundling `chevrotain.mjs` from master and the modifying [options.js](./parsers/options.js) so the "latest" mode will load the locally built bundle instead of the last one released to npmjs (via unpkg.com).